Chilean Blue Mussels

 3. Where is it from?

 Chilean blue mussel is farmed in Chile and imported into South Africa.
-Management is considered to be largely effective as there are sufficient measures in place to address any environmental concerns, Some Chilean producers have been certified by the Marine Stewardship Council (MSC) and the Aquaculture Stewardship Council (ASC).
+Management is considered to be largely effective as there are sufficient measures in place to address any environmental concerns.